ritual-net/infernet-monorepo/infernet_services/services/torch_inference_service/README.md

 # Torch Inference Service

-This service serves closed source models via a `TorchInferenceWorkflow` object, encapsulating the backend, preprocessing, and postprocessing logic

 [PyTorch](https://pytorch.org/) is an open source deep learning framework that provides a flexible platform for building and deploying machine learning models.
 This service allows you to deploy and run PyTorch models for various inference tasks, such as image classification, object detection, or natural language processing.

+This service serves closed source models via a `TorchInferenceWorkflow` object, which encapsulates the backend, preprocessing, and postprocessing logic.

 ## Infernet Configuration